• Brass Alloy Casting Die Casting Machine System 1

 Delivery Detail:in 10 days

-Q:What are the different components of metal casting machinery?
+Q:What is the role of computer-aided manufacturing (CAM) in metal casting machinery?

-Q:How is the dimensional accuracy of the castings maintained in metal casting machinery?
+Q:How is the dimensional accuracy of the casting ensured in metal casting machinery?

-Q:How is the durability of castings ensured with metal casting machinery?
+Q:What is the accuracy level of metal casting machinery?

 We have developed two series of more than twenty types of die-casting machines.
 Seven of them have been approved as national top new products, and six new products have own the scientific progress awards in China.Our products sell well in domestic and overseas markets.Thanks to advanced manufacture technology, strict quality control, perfect quality management systems and our creative spirit.